dansteingart/without_the_hot_air/pages_md/SEwtHA_24.md

 So the material streams flowing into and out of nuclear reactors are small, relative to fossil-fuel streams.
 “Small is beautiful,” but the fact that the nuclear waste stream is small doesn’t mean that it’s not a problem; it’s just a “beautifully small” problem.

 <img src="figure192.png" width="197" height="742" />
-<span class="figurenumber">Figure 24.1</span>.
-Electricity generated per capita from nuclear fission in 2007, in kWh per day per person, in each of the countries with nuclear power.
+<div class='caption'><span class="figurenumber">Figure 24.1</span>.
+Electricity generated per capita from nuclear fission in 2007, in kWh per day per person, in each of the countries with nuclear power.</div>

 ## “Sustainable” power from nuclear fission